RUCKBReasoning/GLM-Dialog/README.md

-# DialGLM
+# GLM-dialog

-This repository stores the codes and references for the paper `DialGLM xxx`
+This repository stores the codes and references for the paper `GLM-dialog xxx`

-DialGLM is a xxx.
+GLM-dialog is a xxx.

 ## Model Checkpoints